The Sports Law Review: Australia

 On 23 July 2020, The ACCC has instituted Federal Court proceedings against Decathlon (Australia) Pty Ltd (Decathlon) for allegedly selling sports and recreation goods that did not comply with the applicable product safety standards, in breach of the Australian Consumer Law.

-In 2020, TEG Live Pty Limited (TEG) admitted47 it made false or misleading claims about seating at the basketball games held in Melbourne and acknowledged the Australian Competition and Consumer Commission's (ACCC) concerns that it may have breached the ACL by misleading consumers about which USA national basketball team players would be playing, or would be available to play, in the games.
+In 2020, TEG Live Pty Limited (TEG) admitted51 it made false or misleading claims about seating at the basketball games held in Melbourne and acknowledged the Australian Competition and Consumer Commission's (ACCC) concerns that it may have breached the ACL by misleading consumers about which USA national basketball team players would be playing, or would be available to play, in the games.
 When promoting these games, TEG Live used a picture of an American basketball stadium showing the floor-level seats would be tiered.
 In fact, the seats at the Melbourne games were not tiered and many consumers had obstructed views.
-The ACCC also considered that TEG Live may have misled consumers when it advertised the games using names and images of high profile USA players like LeBron James and Kevin Durant that did not ultimately play in the games, when it did not have reasonable grounds in most cases for representing to consumers they would play or be available to play.
+The ACCC also considered that TEG Live may have misled consumers when it advertised the games using names and images of high-profile USA players such as LeBron James and Kevin Durant who did not ultimately play in the games, when it did not have reasonable grounds in most cases for representing to consumers they would play or be available to play.

 Sports and taxation

-Under Australian taxation legislation, a sporting organisation is exempt from income tax if it meets all of the following requirements:48
+Under Australian taxation legislation, a sporting organisation is exempt from income tax if it meets all of the following requirements:52

 - it is a non-profit organisation;

-- it meets either the 'physical presence in Australia' test, the 'deductible gift recipient' test or the 'prescribed by law test'.49
+- it meets either the 'physical presence in Australia' test, the 'deductible gift recipient' test or the 'prescribed by law test'.53

 For individual athletes, prize money, playing fees, sponsorships, salaries and media fees are each considered to be taxable income.